flexi-framework/flexi/doc/userguide/021_parameter.md

 SpongeExactFunc                               Index of exactfunction
                                               (SpongeBaseFlow=exactfunction)

-SpongeBaseFlowFile                            FLEXI solution (e.g. TimeAvg) file from which
+SpongeRefFile                                 FLEXI solution (e.g. TimeAvg) file from which
                                               baseflow is read.

 tempFilterWidth                               Temporal filter width used to advance Pruett